SetVectorMask

 Prototype

-• Applicable to the bitwise mask mode and counter mode in normal mode
+• Applies to the counter mode and bitwise mask mode under normal mode.

 1